ibm-cloud-docs/containers/ts-ingress-errhpaiwc.md

 ```
 {: screen}

-The cluster does not have enough compatible workers to meet the replica count specified in your ALB autoscaler configuration.
+The cluster does not have enough compatible workers to meet the replica count that was specified in your ALB autoscaler configuration.
 {: tsCauses}

 Determine the number of required worker nodes.
 Then, update your autoscaler configuration replica count or add extra workers to your cluster to accommodate the requirements.